Manta (SeaWorld San Diego)

-Manta is a steel launched roller coaster at SeaWorld San Diego in San Diego, California, United States.
+Manta is a steel launched roller coaster at SeaWorld in San Diego, California, United States.
 The ride was manufactured by MACK Rides and opened to the public on May 26, 2012.
 It utilizes the same ride system that was used in Blue Fire which opened in 2009 at Europa Park.

 History

 Rumors about a new roller coaster for SeaWorld San Diego date back to mid October 2007 when details of a possible 2010 project were leaked.
-This plan was cancelled in mid-2008.
+This plan was canceled in mid-2008.
 In early January 2011, construction documents were discovered which detailed the plans for a $10 million manta ray-themed ride and animal exhibit due to open in 2012.
 On February 9, 2011, SeaWorld San Diego announced that they would be opening a Mack launched roller coaster called Manta in 2012.

 In late 2018, SeaWorld San Diego premiered a Christmas overlay of the attraction called Merry Manta.
 The first launch area would feature holiday music and dynamic lightning that created three different shows.
 Riders would also twist through a sea of glowing Christmas trees while the cool holiday air rushed by.